 - In the Calibration Setup window, click one of the following: - Create new calibration setting Prints and measures a set of patches without calibration applied and calculates an appropriate calibration target.
-In this case, the new profile is associated with the new calibration setting. - Use existing calibration setting Uses the selected calibration setting to print and measure patches, unless you select Skip calibration.
-In this case, the new profile is associated with the selected calibration setting

-Skip calibration only if the calibration is up-to-date.
+In this case, the new profile is associated with the new calibration setting. - The G7 gray balance calibration target check box is not selected by default.
+If you wish to conduct G7 calibration, select the check box. - Use existing calibration setting Uses the selected calibration setting to print and measure patches, unless you select Skip calibration.
+In this case, the new profile is associated with the selected calibration setting Skip calibration only if the calibration is up-to-date.